Directed Homophily-Aware Graph Neural Network: Experiments

 \subsection{Node classification}

 We evaluate our model on five datasets using the same data splits as in \citep{nddgnn2024}.
+We evaluate the performance by node classification accuracy with standard deviation in the semi-supervised setting.
+For Squirrel and Chameleon, we use 10 publicly-available splits (48\%/32\%/20\% for training/validation/testing) provided by~\citep{pei2020geom}.
+For the remaining datasets, we adopt the same splits as \citep{dirgnn2024}.
 The results, presented in Table~\ref{tab:main}, report the mean classification accuracy on the test nodes over 10 random splits.
+We also provide a sensitivity analysis of two hyperparameters for the node classification tasks.
+The corresponding results are presented in \ref{app:hyper}.

 Compared to methods designed for undirected heterophilic graphs, our proposed model consistently outperforms all undirected baselines.
 Specifically, it achieves average absolute improvements of 11.76\%, 14.24\%, 1.84\%, 2.74\% and 6.89\% across the five datasets when compared to the strongest undirected method on each.
 It can be observed that MLP outperforms some of the GNN-based methods on directed datasets such as Cora-ML and Citeseer-Full.
 This suggests that these methods may struggle to effectively leverage structural information for node classification on directed graphs.